SRatna/Traffic-Sign-Classifier/writeup.md

 ![alt text][my_signs]

-The second image might be difficult to classify because the model has to detect a human figure to classify it as a pedestrian as for other signs this model did pretty good job in classifying them.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.